🧡 Skip to main content🔍 Skip to search

 Condition Choose one of the two conditions to wait for:

-• is running · the application is currently active, operational, and processing data as intended.
+• is running · The application is currently active.

 Start menuStart menu buttonChoose an App using the virtual Windows Start menu.
 All the necessary app parameters will be prefiled automatically.